Secure Adaptive Group Testing: Code Construction with Adaptive Private Feedback and a Proof for

-\fi that is, mapping the message, the randomness and input from the adaptive link to the $K$ codewords which are summed to give the tests output $Y^T$.
+\fi that is, mapping the actual index of the defective items, the randomness and input from the adaptive link to a testing matrix $X_{S_{w}}^{T}$ of $K$ codewords, which are summed to give the tests output $Y^T$.
+The codewords in the testing matrix correspond to the index set of the defective items $S_{w}$, where $|S_{w}|=K$.
 Note that a \emph{stochastic encoder} and the causally known feedback message $\mathcal{I}$ are similar to encoders ensuring information theoretic security, as randomness is required to confuse the eavesdropper about the actual information \cite{C13,C8}.